 The young man with the gun went to a first-grade classroom where the teacher had hidden several children in a closet and cupboards.

 I remembered how, when I was a six-year-old boy in Connecticut the wood cupboards in school seemed a good place to hide.
 Not that I ever did.
 Not that I ever had to.
-I just liked the quiet scent of the things stored inside; the books and crayons and sculpting clay and blank white paper ruled with faint blue lines and Elmer’s glue and blunt golden pencils waiting to be sharpened to perfect points.
+I just liked the quiet scent of the things stored inside—the books and crayons, the sculpting clay, the blank white paper ruled with faint blue lines, and golden pencils waiting to be sharpened to perfect points.

 The teacher told the man with the gun that the children were in the auditorium.
 But several of the children came out of their hiding places and tried to run away.
 The teacher put herself between her students and the shooter.
 A six-year-old boy in that class later told how he and some of his classmates had escaped through the classroom door while the man with the gun was busy shooting their teacher and the other children.

 “Watch this.”
-The young man was pressing on his phone while explaining to me, like a salesman, that the phone could videoconference with other people, but only if they had a phone as capable as his, and no one he knew did.
+The young man pressed on his phone while explaining to me, like a salesman, that the phone could videoconference with other people, but only if they had a phone as capable as his, and no one he knew did.
 He was technologically stranded.

-The androgynous barista came out from behind the counter carrying a white paper bag and used it like a carrot before a horse to lead the homeless man back outside.
+The androgynous 300-pound barista came out from behind the counter carrying a white paper bag and used it like a carrot before a horse to lead the homeless man outside.
 I watched through the windows as the barista took a cup of coffee and a sandwich from the bag and put them into the man’s hands.
-And his hands, for the first time I had observed, stopped moving.
-The barista was calmly talking to the man but I didn’t know if the man heard what the barista said, since his own lips never stopped moving.
+And his hands, for the first time I had observed him, stopped.
+The barista spoke to the man, but I didn’t know if the man heard him, because his own lips never stopped moving.

 After shopping we went to a restaurant, one link in a corporate chain, where a sign on the wall in the crowded waiting area read, Maximum Occupancy 348 Persons.
-Rather than wait one hour and twenty minutes for a table, we walked down the 50-foot long bar and just as two people got up from their stools to leave, we sat in their places.
+Rather than wait one hour and twenty minutes for a table, we slow-walked beside the fifty-foot long bar and just as two people got up from their stools to leave, we sat in their places.
 Bingo.

-I shouted our drink orders to one of the four bartenders as she leaned close to hear me.
+Using hand semaphore, I got the attention of one of the four bartenders.
+I shouted our drink orders to her.
 While waiting for our drinks, I looked at the four large television screens arranged in a giant rectangle above the blue-lighted freezer in which dozens of bottles of vodkas imported from all over the world were displayed.
 The brilliant clarity and vivid color of the large screens was stunning.
-In reflex, I was squinting.
-Each screen was flashing a different program or commercial.
+In reflex, I squinted.
+Each screen flashed a different program or commercial.
 I tried hard to look at only one screen.
 But I could not.
 Against my will, my eyes jumped from screen to screen, distracted by the constant motion and choppy camera cuts, hopelessly trying to catch something that was always just getting away from me, like a dumb mark certain he could win at Three-card Monte.

-Even as the noise and flashing light and crowd were hauling me back up to the surface, there was one swift silent moment in which I was certain: There is no part or quality or function of the cosmos that cares, one way or the other, individually or as a species or as a planet, if or how, we live and die.
+Just before the noise and flashing light and voices of the crowd hauled me back to the world around me, there was one swift silent suspended moment in which I was certain—there is no part or quality or function of the cosmos that cares, one way or the other, individually or as a species or as a planet, if or how, we live and die.
 The indifference of the cosmos is immaculate.